Rules for importing, exporting and moving fresh fruit and vegetables to, from and around the UK.

 There are no changes to the marketing standards requirements for exporting fruit and vegetables from NI to the EU.

-Moving fruit and vegetables from GB to NI
+Moving fruit and vegetables from Great Britain to Northern Ireland

-Fruit and vegetables moved from GB to NI need to enter through designated points of entry and meet EU import marketing standards requirements.
+Fruit and vegetables moved from Great Britain to Northern Ireland need to enter through designated points of entry and meet EU import marketing standards requirements.

 A risk-based approach applies to controls on fruit and vegetables from GB at points of entry in NI.
 In line with the very low risk posed by GB goods, SMS and GMS goods can be released into free circulation in NI without needing a GB CoC.